groff_out(5) — Linux manual page

 automatically calls an output driver, users seldom encounter this

-format under normal circumstances. groff offers the option -z to
+format under normal circumstances. groff offers the option -Z to

-inhibit postprocessing such that GNU troff's output is sent to
+inhibit postprocessing such that GNU troff's output is sent to the

-the standard output stream just as it is when running GNU troff
+standard output stream just as it is when running GNU troff

 directly.